Student-Athletes

 Jenna Moser had everything she ever wanted growing up in the Palouse farm country of Eastern Washington.
 Little did she know that a dream she never aspired to would come true on the basketball court at Alaska Airlines Arena.

-One of four daughters of a wheat farmer and school teacher in Colton (population 467), Jenna exceled in sports and academics.
+One of four daughters of a wheat farmer and school teacher in Colton (population 467), Jenna excelled in sports and academics.
 She led her high school to four state 1B championships, earning state player of the year honors twice before graduating with a 4.0 GPA.

 Jenna Moser drives to the basketDespite her small-town success, she chose not to pursue a path toward playing college ball.
 But after she arrived at the UW, she missed the sport and emailed her way onto the practice squad.